We only use essential cookies to ensure the correct operation of the website.

 V. Funding and Grant Guidelines

 CHiwi provides funding exclusively in the form of grants to advance research, education, and innovation in its areas of focus.
 Grants are awarded based on merit, feasibility, and alignment with CHiwi’s mission.
-Funding decisions are made at the sole discretion of CHiwi and are subject to the availability of resources.
+Funding decisions are made at the discretion of CHiwi, taking into account the availability of resources and the terms of applicable grant agreements.

 • Application and Evaluation: Grant applicants must submit detailed proposals that outline their research objectives, methodology, budget, and expected outcomes.
 The evaluation process is conducted with fairness, and funding is awarded based on the project’s scientific or innovative value.

 Submission of an application or proposal does not create any obligation on CHiwi’s part to provide funding.
-CHiwi reserves the sole discretion to approve, decline, or terminate support at any time, for any reason.
+CHiwi reserves the discretion to approve or decline applications and, where applicable, to suspend or terminate support in accordance with the applicable grant terms and applicable Swiss law.

 • Use of Funds: Grant recipients bear full responsibility for the appropriate allocation and management of funds.

-• Financial and Legal Accountability: CHiwi assumes no liability for any financial, legal, or regulatory obligations arising from grant funding.
+• Financial and Legal Accountability: CHiwi assumes no liability for any financial, legal, or regulatory obligations arising from grant funding and funds granted.
 All tax implications, reporting duties, and regulatory compliance remain the sole responsibility of the recipient.

 • No Obligation for Future Support: CHiwi does not guarantee continued funding beyond the awarded grant period, nor does it guarantee funding for other projects submitted by the recipient outside the Call for Proposals program or in future application rounds.
 Each grant is awarded independently and is subject to a separate review and approval process.